A Neural Tangent Kernel Perspective of GANs: Study of Specific Losses

 Optimality of the discriminator can be proved when assuming that its loss function is well-behaved.
-In particular, when it is concave and bounded from above as it is the case e.g. for vanilla GAN and LSGAN, it is possible to study the convergence of the discriminator for large training times.
-Consider as an example the case of LSGAN, for which \cref{eq:discr_ode} can be solved by slightly adapting the results from \citet{Jacot2018} in the context of regression. \begin{prop}[LSGAN Discriminator] Under \cref{hyp:finite_gamma,hyp:kernel}, the solutions of \cref{eq:discr_ode} for $a = -\parentheses*{\id + 1}^2$ and $b = -\parentheses*{\id - 1}^2$ are the functions defined for all $t \in \R_+$ as:
+Let us consider the case of LSGAN, for which \cref{eq:discr_ode} can be solved by adapting the results from \citet{Jacot2018} for regression.